Seminar Corporate Finance (374026)

 Additional Notes

 The seminar is held in cooperation with the management consultancy PwC and a partner company.
 As part of the joint cooperation, three 90-minute events will be held in which PwC will introduce cash flow planning and discounted cash flow methods.
-The dates are expected to be: 08.04.2024, 15.04.2024, 22.04.2024.
-Participation in the dates is mandatory for seminar participants.
+The three events are expected to take place at weekly intervals in the first three weeks of the processing time.
+(As soon as the dates have been finalised, we will announce them here and on StudIP.)
+Participation in the workshops is mandatory for seminar participants.